Akarshit/example-storefront/README.md

 ```sh
 docker-compose run --rm web yarn test
 ```
 to run the test suites locally.
-If you're adding functionality to Reaction, you should add tests for the added functionality.
+If you're adding functionality to Mailchimp Open Commerce, you should add tests for the added functionality.
 You can run the tests locally without cache if necessary by passing the `--no-cache` flag.
 This can be helpful if changes aren't showing up.
 ```sh
 docker-compose run --rm web yarn test --no-cache
 ```